 - Change for the future: An analysis and vision for a strengthened international system ideally equipped for pandemic preparedness and response.

-The Independent Panel will work towards crafting recommendations which are both bold and practical including assigning owners, proposed timescales for completion, and financial and human resources in its recommendations.
-A variety of research methods and stakeholder engagement strategies will be employed by the Independent Panel to pursue this work.
-This can include mapping existing reviews, desk research, in-depth interviews, mini-symposia and expert consultations, commissioning papers on key topics, case studies and calls for contributions through the website.
+A variety of research methods and stakeholder engagement strategies were employed by the Independent Panel to pursue this work.
+These included mapping existing reviews, desk research, in-depth interviews, expert consultations, commissioning papers on key topics, case studies, town-hall style Exchange meetings, and calls for contributions through the website.

 Ways of Working

-The Independent Panel will conduct an impartial, independent, and comprehensive review.
-Panelists are drawing from their expertise and experiences and are not representing their institutions or governments.
+The Independent Panel conducted an impartial, independent, and comprehensive review.
+Panelists drew from their expertise and experiences and did not represent their institutions or governments.

-The Independent Panel is financed from WHO’s assessed contributions.
-It will not accept additional contribution in cash or in kind.
-The panel members are making their contributions on a voluntary and non-remunerated basis.
+The Independent Panel was financed from WHO’s assessed contributions.
+It did not accept additional contribution in cash or in kind.
+Panel members made their contributions on a voluntary and non-remunerated basis.

-The Independent Panel will work in a manner that is as open and transparent as possible.
-It will reach out to the world’s best possible expertise and experiences and will listen to different stakeholders’ perspectives, including those of Member States, civil society, academia, the private sector and the general public.
-Data and evidence will guide the work of the Independent Panel.
+The Independent Panel valued working in an open and transparent manner, and listening to stakeholders.
+It heard many different stakeholders’ perspectives, including those of WHO Member States, civil society, academia, professional associations, the private sector and the general public.
+Data and evidence guided the work of the Independent Panel.

 Meetings and Reporting

-The Independent Panel will report in the following ways:
+The Independent Panel reported in the following ways: